 If your chapter or council is doing good work, then you deserve to raise the money to do it.
-What you must do is figure out how to articulate what you are doing so that the person hearing it, if they share your values, will want to exchange their money for your chapter or council's work.
+What you must do is figure out how to articulate what you are doing so that the person hearing it, if they share your values, will want to donate above and beyond their TU dues to support your local efforts.